FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect Los Gatos homes from wildfire?

-How long does installation take for a Los Gatos property?
+What does home hardening include for a Los Gatos property?

 What are Los Gatos tree removal rules for wildfire defense?